 Want to be entertained?

 Whether you’re up for a regional spin on a Broadway hit, or a simple strings concert under the stars, the Door County performing arts scene is one of the very best (and most unique) in the United States.
-Several performances are in majestically renovated, year-round locations, while other venues are only open for a season or two (or three), nestled among pine trees or along the shoreline in a secluded cove.
+Several performances are in majestically renovated, year-around locations, while other venues are only open for a season or two (or three), nestled among pine trees or along the shoreline in a secluded cove.
 From live bluegrass to jazz, eclectic to classic rock, and symphony, we have something for everyone.